KjAeRsTuIsK/Movie-Turning-Point-Eval/README.md

 }
 ```

-For evaluation run the evaluation file:
+For evaluation on the plot synopsis, run the evaluation script:

 ```bash
 python3 evaluation_plot_synopsis.py --gt_file /path/to/gt_plot_synopsis_csv\